athineouc/projectA/README.md

 How to run::

+project can be found :: https://github.com/athineouc/projectA

-1. Download and extract the project
+1. Download and extract or git clone the projec

 2. gradle wrapper